quii/learn-go-with-tests/arrays/readme.md

 - `len` to get the length of an array or slice
 - Test coverage tool
 - `reflect.DeepEqual` and why it's useful but can reduce the type-safety of your code

+We've used slices and arrays with integers but they work with any other type too, including arrays/slices themselves.
+So you can declare a variable of `[][]string` if you need to.

+[Check out the go blog post on slices](https://blog.golang.org/go-slices-usage-and-internals) for an in-depth look into slices.
+Maybe try writing more tests to demonstrate what you learn from reading it.